kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 - This increase was partially offset by a **decrease in the cost per click paid by advertisers to Google by 25%**.
 This decrease was primarily driven by continued growth in YouTube engagement ads where the cost per click is lower than in other Google ads types.

-To sum it up, **Google is getting less per one click, but thanks to growth in Youtube and mobile search there are more clicks, so overall ads revenue from Google properties increased by 24%.**
+To sum it up, Google is **getting more click thanks to growth in Youtube and mobile search, but is earning less per one click.** Overall ads revenue from Google properties increased by 24%.

 ### Advertising revenue from Network Members' properties